healdev/wp-multilingual-network/README.md

 # wp-multilingual-network
-Turn any Wordpress multisite into a multilingual network.
+Turn a Wordpress multisite into a multilingual network.
 (This plugin is intended to Work in conjunction with the plugin <a href="https://piklist.com/">Piklist</a>, the most advanced framework for Wordpress.)